 The APAFSC was chartered to encourage and advance eligible figure skating on ice in all its forms and to govern the conduct of competitions between member clubs.
-Any skating club which is a member of USFSA and located within 90 miles of center Philadelphia is eligible for membership.
+Any skating club which is a member of USFS and located within 90 miles of center Philadelphia is eligible for membership.

-The Association's affairs are conducted by a Governing Council in a manner similar to USFSA.
+The Association's affairs are conducted by a Governing Council in a manner similar to USFS.
 Although one of its principal functions has been to conduct the Philadelphia Area Championships, it is also active in Judges' training and other projects promoting eligible skating.
+There is an annual meeting usually in May.